valory-xyz/open-autonomy/docs/guides/managing_packages.md

 During the development of agents and services, users need to manage other packages, either developing them themselves or fetching already available ones.
-This guide will show you which are the relevant directories during AEA development and how to get, use and publish packages.
+This guide will show you which are the relevant directories during development and how to get, use and publish packages.

-The first thing you need to know is that there are different types of packages: agents, services, connections, contracts, protocols, services and skills.
-These packages can live in different places:
+The first thing you need to know is that there are different types of packages: services, agents, connections, contracts, protocols and skills.
+Services are composed of agents, and agents are composed of connections, contracts, protocols and skills.
+All these packages can live in different places:

 - Inside an agent if they are being used by that agent, with the exception of services which never live inside an agent.
 - In the local registry (packages folder), a local directory that stores packages classified by vendor.